 Based on our experience with additive manufacturing and finish machining additive parts, we help our customers develop a comprehensive manufacturing process to ensure the best chance of a successful project the first time.

-When a 3D metal printed part comes off the printer, the accuracy and finish are comparable to a high-quality cast part.
+When a 3D metal printed part comes into our shop, the accuracy and finish are comparable to a high-quality cast part.
 The surface is consistent, but not smooth, flat surfaces are relatively flat, and features match the model to about 0.010” depending on part and feature size.

 If your part has critical sealing surfaces, precise locating features, tolerances tighter than 0.010”, or extremely small features, it will most likely require finish machining.

-Here’s an example: a part we recently printed had bores that required finish machining to precisely align a center shaft.
+Here’s an example: a part we received had bores that required finish machining to precisely align a center shaft.

 Some customers prefer to use their 3D metal printed parts as-is or choose to do the finish machining themselves.
-We’re happy to accommodate either request and offer our expertise to ensure the project goes smoothly.
+We’re happy to offer our expertise to ensure the project goes smoothly.

 You may be wondering, “If a 3D metal printed part requires finish machining, why use 3D printing in the first place?”

 It’s a great question!
 At Wagner Machine, our rule of thumb is that if you can manufacture a part using traditional machining, that’s the right choice.
-Metal additive manufacturing isn’t cheap, so we reserve this service for parts with features that are difficult—if not impossible—to machine.
+Metal additive manufacturing isn’t cheap, so we suggest reserving this service for parts with features that are difficult—if not impossible—to machine.

 Parts with complex thin wall features, internal channels or tubes, or extreme undercuts that are hard to reach (even with 5-axis machining!) are all excellent candidates for 3D metal printing services.